phdonner/phdonner/README.md

 style id3 fill:#f9f;
 ```

-If you are curious to know how the above diagram was designed, check out my Markdown subtopic on Mermaid, a free diagram tool.
+If you are curious to know how the above diagram was designed, check out my Markdown subtopic on (Mermaid)](markdown.md#mermaid-diagrams-a-way-of-visualizing-conceptual-frameworks), a free diagram tool.

 The next subheadings are a list of some of the topics and immediate tasks that we are facing right now.

 ---